woohoolabs/yin/README.md

 - `AbstractCollectionDocument`: A base class for documents about a collection of top-level resources

-The difference between the `AbstractSimpleResourceDocument` and the `AbstractSingleResourceDocument` classes is that the first one doesn't need a [resource transformer](#resource-transformers) so it is preferable to use for really simple domain objects (like messages) while the latter works better for more complex domain objects (like users or addresses).
+The difference between the `AbstractSimpleResourceDocument` and the `AbstractSingleResourceDocument` classes is that the first one doesn't need a [resource transformer](#resource-transformers).
+For this reason, it is preferable to use the former for really simple domain objects (like messages), while the latter works better for more complex domain objects (like users or addresses).

 As the `AbstractSuccessfulDocument` is only useful for special use-cases (e.g. when a document can contain resources of multiple types), we will not cover it here.